Thomas helps US top Serbia 88-55, advance to World Cup semis

 “I think you expect every team’s best punch in the first quarter,” Thomas said.
 “We just had to settle into the game and once we settled in, then we were really able to break away.”

-Kelsey Plum scored 17 points and A’ja Wilson added 15 to lead the Americans (6-0), who will face the winner of Canada and Puerto Rico in the semifinals on Friday.
+Kelsey Plum scored 17 points and A’ja Wilson added 15 to lead the Americans (6-0), who will face Canada in the semifinals on Friday.

 “They played super physical, more physical than we’ve seen the entire tournament,” Plum said.
 “Credit to them.
 I felt that early-on their pressure bothered us a little bit, but we were able to kind of get under control.”